 Of our original portfolio, we retained three stocks for the entirely of the project.
 Our ultimate portfolio consisted of three technology stocks, one finance stock, and one consumer goods stock.
 The stocks that we believed to be the riskiest were the two recent IPOs, Beyond Meat and Pinterest.
 Both of these stocks went public within the last three months and changed our initial make-up of 20% risky stocks to 30% risky stocks.

-Stock Portfolio
+Stock Portfolio on DDMMYYYY